Statement

 About

-Jackson Shaner is a ceramic artist whose figurative sculptures capture energy, emotion, and storytelling.
+Jackson Shaner (b.
+1999) is a ceramic artist whose figurative sculptures capture energy, emotion, and storytelling.
 He is most widely known for his vessels that transform clay into fabric, with trapped figures pushing their way out.
 Shaner’s work blends technical craft with personal narrative, often drawing from queer trauma, dark aesthetics, and visions of the otherworldly.

-Jackson Shaner has shown work across the United States and will exhibit at the 2026 NCECA (National Council on Education for the Ceramic Arts) conference in Detroit Michigan.
+Jackson Shaner has shown work across the United States, and he recently exhibited work at the 2026 NCECA (National Council on Education for the Ceramic Arts) conference in Detroit, Michigan.
+While he looks forward to pursuing a teaching career in ceramics, Shaner also does freelance work, and teaches workshops at clay studios whenever possible.